vaida898/Quiz-challange/README.md

 # User Requirements and Expectations:

 ### Requirements:
+* Gameplay is easy to understand and doesn't need to be explained
+* Text is easily readible and understandable
+* Background and provided images does not disturb and complicate Gameplay
+* Game is not offensive and does not exclude any player

+### Expectations:
 * You are able to choose categories
 * You are able to choose difficulty level
 * You are able to choose how many questions you will be asked
 * Buttons and selector boxes either correspods as expexted or gives predicted choices
 * Able to see your score and see correct and incorrect answers after finishing

-### Expectations:

 # Design Choices: